Efficient Imputation for Patch-based Missing Single-cell Data via Cluster-regularized Optimal Transport: Experiment

 \subsection{Dataset and Experiment Settings}

-To validate the effectiveness of our method on real-world data, we conduct experiments on three widely used single-cell sequencing datasets.
-The BMMC-citeseq dataset \citep{luecken_sandbox_2021} contains RNA and protein expression data from bone marrow mononuclear cells obtained using CITE-seq technology, allowing multi-omics analysis.
+\paragraph{Datasets.} To validate the effectiveness of our method on real-world data, we conduct experiments on three widely used single-cell sequencing datasets.
+The BMMC-citeseq dataset~\cite{luecken_sandbox_2021} contains RNA and protein expression data from bone marrow mononuclear cells obtained using CITE-seq technology, allowing multi-omics analysis.
 The BMMC-multiome dataset includes paired measurements of chromatin accessibility and gene expression from BMMC, providing insight into gene regulation at a single-cell level.
 The PBMC dataset \footnote{\url{https://www.10xgenomics.com/datasets}} offers gene expression profiling of peripheral blood mononuclear cells, which is commonly used for investigating immune cell diversity and function.
-The detailed data preprocessing process can be found in Supplementary Materials Section A.1.